Check if you need a Student visa

 Standard Visitor visa

-- study a short course for up to six months
+- study a short course

 - re-sit an exam or module

-- undertake a viva if you are a postgraduate student
+- undertake a viva (postgraduate student)

 - you have proof of the purpose of your visit (your offer letter from the University of Bath may serve as evidence)

 - you will leave the UK at the end of your visit (e.g. return flight tickets / evidence that you are expected return to your home country)